jake94chavez/Project-2/README.md

 ### User Stories
 + As a user I want to keep track of books I have read.
 + As a user I want to keep track of books I intend to read.
-+ As a user I want to make comments on the books.
 + As a user I want to see which genres I like the best.

 ### MVP